 453 - Advanced Bahavioral Neuroscience I: Neurobiology of Psychological Disorders

 Topics in the field of behavioural neuroscience will be considered.
 The precise topics covered in the seminar will change from year to year, however te focus of the course content will be on various aspects of the behavioural neuroscience, including, but not limited to the etiology, diagnosis and treatment of enurological disorders broadly defined.
 Credit will be granted for only one of BIOL 453 or BIOL 450.
 Cross-listed as PSYC 431.
 Three credits.
-(Offered 2018-2019 and in alternate years.)
+Not offered 2019-2020.

 454 - Advanced Behavioral Neuroscience II